Adam Vinatieri: Personal life

 Vinatieri grew up in the Black Hills of western South Dakota.
-His great-great grandfather was Felix Vinatieri, an Italian immigrant who served as Lt Col George Armstrong Custer's bandmaster.
-Vinatieri stated that Lt Col Custer told Felix Vinatieri to head back to camp instead of going ahead with the regiment to Little Big Horn, a decision that saved his great-great grandfather's life.
-He is also a third cousin to the daredevil Evel Knievel and second cousin to scientist and author Tim Foecke (whose mothers are first cousins).
+His great-great-grandfather was Felix Vinatieri, an Italian immigrant who served as Lieutenant Colonel George Armstrong Custer's bandmaster.
+Vinatieri stated that Custer told Felix Vinatieri to head back to camp instead of going ahead with the regiment to the Battle of the Little Bighorn, a direction that saved his life.
+Vinatieri is also a third cousin to daredevil Evel Knievel and second cousin to scientist and author Tim Foecke (their mothers are first cousins).

 Vinatieri's sister is South Dakota politician Christine Erickson.
 Vinatieri's nephew, Chase, followed in his footsteps as a kicker at South Dakota State.

-Vinatieri took an interest in motor racing, and co-owns Miller Vinatieri Motorsports with former racing driver Dr. Jack Miller, which competes in multiple series in the Road to Indy.
+Vinatieri has an interest in motor racing and co-owns Miller Vinatieri Motorsports with former racing driver Jack Miller, which competes in multiple series in the Road to Indy.

-Vinatieri's son, AJ, is a kicker/punter at Ball State University.
+Vinatieri has three kids with his wife, Valarie.
+One of his son's, A. J., was a kicker and punter at University of Louisville before entering the transfer portal.
+He will be playing for Lindenwood University during the 2025–26 season.

 Vinatieri once starred in a television commercial for the Snickers candy bar with the tagline, "Split the Uprights with Adam Nougatieri."

-Vinatieri starred in a FanDuel's commercial alongside former professional tight end Rob Gronkowski, within it, he coached Gronkowski on how to effectively kick a field goal.
+Vinatieri starred in a FanDuel commercial alongside tight end Rob Gronkowski, in which he coached Gronkowski on how to effectively kick a field goal.